 Virginia laws strictly forbid prostitution and crimes related to prostitution.
 In state laws Section 18.2-325 through Section 18.2-403.4, the state addresses crimes involving indecent or immoral behavior.
 Section 18.2-346 specifically deals with prostitution and sets forth criminal standards that define a prostitute, and associated penalties (overview of Virginia prostitution laws).

 According to state law, any person who engages in fornication for money or an equivalent is guilty of prostitution, a Class 1 misdemeanor.
-But Virginia does not just forbid the act of prostitution itself, but any offer of prostitution with or without fulfillment.
+But NoVa does not just forbid the act of prostitution itself, but any offer of prostitution with or without fulfillment.
 En Español.

 In fact, the mere offer of sexual services for money or an equivalent is punishable as a Class 1 misdemeanor, with sentencing similar to that of prostitution itself.
 Without the help of a qualified Virginia prostitution attorney to help handle your defense, you could be facing life altering consequences.
 Contact a lawyer today for a free consultation.